Vision-Paudel/SimplePhoneDirectory/README.md

 # SimplePhoneDirectory

 Imports numbers from numbers.txt and sorts them.
-Numbers are stored back into the text file.

 Users can manually add numbers efficiently using a form in the application.